Iftekhar-Ahamed/Iftekhar-Ahamed/README.md

 ### Hello World! 👋

 For almost 3 years, I've been deeply involved with problem solving and competitive programming, specializing in Algorithem, Data Structure, Complex thinking.
-Among these, In present I am working as Backend  Software Engineer Intern at IBOS.
+Among these, In present I am working as a Junior Software Engineer at Technonext and Ex Backend  Software Engineer Intern at IBOS.

 ### Internship at [IBOS(An Akij Company)](https://ibos.io/)